datalad-handbook/book/docs/basics/101-133-containersrun.rst

 .io/docs/>`_.
 Both of these tools share core terminology:

+**Recipe**
+   A text file template that lists all required components of the computational environment.
+   It is made by a human user.

 **Image**
-   A template or "recipe" from which containers are build.
-It lists all required components of the computational environment, and is made by a human user.
-If you want to create your own container, you start by writing an Image file, but you can also *pull* a publicly shared image from the *Hub* of the tool you are using.
-Based on images, containers are *build*.
+   This is *build* from the recipe file.
+It is a static filesystem inside a file, populated with the software specified in the recipe, and some initial configuration.

 **Container**
-  The instance that you can actually use for your computations, *build* from an image.
+  A running instance of an Image that you can actually use for your computations.
+  If you want to create and run your own software container, you start by writing a recipe file and build an Image from it.
+Alternatively, you can can also *pull* an Image built from a publicly shared recipe from the *Hub* of the tool you are using.

 **Hub**
   A storage resource to share and consume images.
 There is